zeppaman/ConsoleAuto/README.md

     .LoadFromType(typeof(MyCommand)) //load a single command
-    .Register<MyService>() // add a service di di container used in my commands .Register<IMyService2>(new Service2()) // add a service di di container used in my commands, with a custom implementation .Configure(config => {
+    .Register<MyService>() // add a service di di container used in my commands .Register<IMyService2>(new Service2()) // add a service di di container used in my commands, with a custom implementation .Default("MyDefaultCommand") //specify the default action if app starts without any command .Configure(config => {
         //hack the config here
     })